NEMO Tensor All-Season and Extreme Sleeping Pad Reviews

 The NEMO Tensor is the most comfortable backpacking sleeping pad we've tested with the best warmth-to-weight ratio we've seen.
 The Tensor Extreme provides plenty of insulation for camping on sub-freezing nights at high altitudes.
 The NEMO Tensor Extreme boasts an R-value of 8.5, making it the warmest, most insulating ultralight pad available while the Tensor All-Season has an R-value of 5.4, besting similar pads on the market.

 The latest iteration improves on earlier versions of the Tensor sleeping pads.
-Unlike other pads out there, the NEMO Tensor (which one?) is quiet when you roll around at night without the potato chip bag crinkling noise.
+Unlike other pads out there, both the NEMO Tensor All-Season Ultralight and NEMO Tensor Extreme sleeping pads are quiet when you roll around at night without the potato chip bag crinkling noise.
 The generous 3.5-inch" height provides cushioning from rocks and uneven ground.
 The width feels generous beyond its stated dimensions.
 The Tensor’s divot-shaped baffles prevent you from rolling or sliding.
 And the material has just enough give to remind you of your mattress at home.

 We spent six months testing the NEMO Tensor All-Season Ultralight Insulated sleeping pad and the NEMO Tensor Extreme sleeping pad on backpacking trips, camping, and thru-hikes in California, Utah, Colorado, Idaho, and Montana.